martinm43/stroman/README.md

 (c) of some kind - TBD - Martin Miller

 TBD soon, RQ INT means requires internet, a lot of these are just raw ideas:

-RQ INT: Update pitching data (starting with pitcher names) in table Report the 'analytics' along with conventional wins in a table RQ INT: Parse the "unable to find data for..." statements and update the Games table to say "Game Postphoned" Create a daily summary in the style of the Basketball reports Use tables instead of prose for the run differentials Sort run differentials add expt win to run differential table by creating a single table group teams by league, and then by divisions add in some sort of "random quote" to the log file as a tail
+RQ INT: Parse the "unable to find data for..." statements and update the Games table to say "Game Postphoned" RQ INT: Update pitching data (starting with pitcher names) in table

+Report the 'analytics' along with conventional wins in a table Use tables instead of prose for the run differentials Sort run differentials add expt win to run differential table by creating a single table group teams by league, and then by divisions add in some sort of "random quote" to the log file as a tail

 TBD later:
 Playoff predictions and the like should start no earlier than 20%, no later than 25% into season